department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 Dependent eligibility isn't affected if a child marries or if you and your spouse divorce.
 However, Servicemembers and Veterans retain the right to revoke or change a transfer at any time.
 If you want to totally revoke transferred benefits for a dependent and you're still in the service, you must submit another transfer request for the dependent via milConnect.
 If a dependent’s transfer eligibility was previously totally revoked, you can't transfer benefits again to that dependent.

-If you are still in the service and want to reallocate transferred benefits, you can do so using the TEB Portlet in [milConnect](https://www.dmdc.osd.mil/milconnect).
-If you’re a Veteran and want to reallocate benefits, you should contact us through the GI Bill question website.
-[Ask a Question website](http://gibill.custhelp.com).

 ### How do I transfer the benefit?

 While you are still active duty, request to transfer modify, and revoke a Transfer of Entitlement (TOE).
 [Request a transfer](https://www.dmdc.osd.mil/milconnect/).
 You can't apply for a transfer of benefits through VA.

 If the TOE is approved, family members may apply to use transferred benefits.
 [Apply online for benefits](https://www.ebenefits.va.gov/ebenefits/vonapp).
-They may  print, complete, and mail [VA Form 22-1990e](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf) to the nearest [VA regional office](/facilities/).
+They may also print, fill out, and mail [VA Form 22-1990e](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf) to the nearest [VA regional office](/facilities/).

 Once you leave military service, you can still provide a future effective date for use of TOE, modify the number of months transferred, or revoke the transfer of entitlement by submitting a written request to VA through the TEB website.